Jberdan/AzureDataFactory/CopyTo/README.md

 Now, here is the workflow narrative;

 01.)
 Triggerring the workflow
-  At a specific time, a scheduled job kiicks off in Azure Data Factory.
+  At a specific time, a scheduled job kicks off in Azure Data Factory.
 The Pipeline is design to fetch the latest Products2.csv from the supplier's HTTP endpoint.

 02.)
 Extract (HTTP -> Raw Storage)
   - The pipeline must send an HTTP GET request to the supplier's endpoint.